Share This Article:

 4. Who is required to fill out the EEO-1 form?

-• is subject to Title VII of the Civil Rights Act of 1964 and employs 100 or more people
+According to the EEOC, companies must file an annual EEO-1 report:- if it is subject to Title VII of the Civil Rights Act of 1964 and employs 100 or more people

-• is subject to Title VII of the Civil Rights Act of 1964 and employs fewer than 100 people, but is owned by or corporately affiliated with another company so that the entire enterprise employs 100 or more employees
+- if it is subject to Title VII of the Civil Rights Act of 1964 and employs fewer than 100 people, but is owned by or corporately affiliated with another company so that the entire enterprise employs 100 or more employees

 5. What information do employers need to fill out the EEO-1 Form?

-• DUNS, if federal contractor
+- DUNS, if a federal contractor

 6. Where do I find/collect the information I need to fill out the form?